bmuellerhstat/html-basics/README.md

 # HTML Basics
 ---
-_The purpose of this repository is to help you practice using_ `HTML` _elements in their proper syntax._
+_The purpose of this repository is to help you practice using_ `HTML(Hypertext Markup Language (HTML) is the standard markup language for creating web pages and web applications.)` _elements in their proper syntax._

 ## Before you begin
 Observe the files in this repo: